reinabil/ketupat/README.md

 # Ketupat

 On May 2, 2022, Muslims around the world will celebrate Eid al-Fitr together.
 There are at least 1.9 billion Muslims who will be happy on that day.
-We who live in Indonesia, as a country with the largest Muslim population in the world, have our own characteristics in celebrating Eid al-Fitr.
+Indonesia as a country with the largest Muslim population in the world, has several characteristics in celebrating Eid al-Fitr.
 One of them is by cooking **Ketupat**.

 **Ketupat** is a food wrapped in woven young coconut leaves filled with rice.
 Ketupat was introduced by Sunan Kalijaga in the 15th century in Indonesia.
 And until now, Ketupat is used as a special Eid al-Fitr food that must be present at least once a year.